Stevinson/tech-book/book/tech/other-tech.md

 * **nginx** is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

+* **jq** is a lightweight and flexible command-line processor for JSON.

+* **swig** (simplified wrapper and integration generator) is a tool that conmnects programs written in C and C++ with a variety of high-level programming languages.